AND GIGS!!

 at the RAINBOW ROOM WURLITZER THEATER ORGAN

-'IT WAS 60 YEARS AGO TODAY - THE HITS OF 1964'
+'IT WAS 60 YEARS AGO TODAY - THE HITS OF 1965'

 RAHWAY SENIOR CENTER

-1306 Esterbrook Avenue, Rahway, NJ - 732-827-2016
+1306 Esterbrook Avenue, Rahway, NJ

 https://www.youtube.com/watch?v=7fGQqvkV9rc&t=540s

-I am always grateful to be back behind the cockpit of the amazing historic instrument!
-It is quite literally a "Mighty Wurlitzer", and has a sound that defies description, especially if you've never heard one in action.
+I am always grateful to be back behind the cockpit of this amazing historic instrument!
+It is quite literally a baby "Mighty Wurlitzer", and has a sound that defies description, especially if you've never heard one in action.
 It is a fire-breathing, 3-manual, 10-rank monster of a pipe organ that was originally installed at the Rainbow Room at Rockefeller Center in NYC in 1934.

 This model R16 is one of only two ever made by the Wurlitzer company (the other was installed at the Ambassador Theater in L.A. in 1929).
 This organ is in its 4th home at the Rahway Senior Center now, and it is all-original and has been lovingly restored piece by piece by the GARDEN STATE THEATER ORGAN SOCIETY (more info on them and the organ itself at www.gstos.org).
 I did the inaugural recital on this instrument in 2012.